Jinntec/fore-docs/content/elements/fore/_index.md

 if `show-confirmation` is just used as a marker attribute Fore will check whether data fields have been modified after initial loading.
 Attribute may be empty, the empty string, 'true' or 'show-confirmation'.

-If yes, the confirmation will come up.
 Likewise when an XPath expression is given as the attribute value it is evaluated to a boolean to decide wether to show the confirmation.

 ## Events